Berkeley protests spark local resistance

-The crowd, with no clear leadership, save for members of the now well known Black Bloc protest organization and representatives from the Revolutionary Communist Party, USA, remained in the plaza after the event’s cancellation, some to celebrate, some to continue to assert their defiance against the ideals that Yiannopoulos and others like him stand for.
+The crowd, with no clear leadership, save for a large group of black bloc protesters and representatives from the Revolutionary Communist Party, USA, remained in the plaza after the event’s cancellation, some to celebrate, some to continue to assert their defiance against the ideals that Yiannopoulos and others like him stand for.

 “In the name of humanity,” one Revolutionary Communist Party member shouted to onlookers, “we will not accept a fascist America.”

 The protest overall was powerful, Horten thought, but she noted that the crowd seemed to lose direction after several hours.

 “I truly do believe that when it comes to destruction of property, it can be very intentional and very powerful,” Horten said.
 “But towards the end, it didn’t seem like there was a clear purpose or leader, and it seemed like there was a lot of confusion and there were a lot of people there who were looking to wreak havoc.”